The Problem with the Modern Hardware Workflow

 This is how "small friction" turns into lost payroll, missed iteration cycles, and delayed launches.

-Disclaimer: These figures are estimates, not audited financial statements.
-The point is directionally accurate visibility, not fake precision.
+Disclaimer: These figures are estimates, not audited statements.
+The point is directional visibility, not fake precision.

 Where the tax shows up